 Typically, the supply side will allow QPS constraints to determine which ad and bid requests are executed, or it may choose which demand partners to cut in bulk based on rules.

 Some may develop their own logic based on a couple of dimensions, such as country and device, to guide filtering (better but time-consuming), or even better, they may implement tools, such as AY Traffic Shaping, that, when used, combine the triple benefits of sophisticated machine learning algorithms, data enrichment, and user profiling to identify the most valuable traffic for each DSP proactively.

 Most bid streams now contain a colossal amount of "waste" or unanswered bid requests.

 This "waste" strains SSP performance and has monetary and environmental consequences, such as server resource costs and high carbon emissions that harm the planet and companies' bottom line.

-Traffic shaping tools significantly reduce waste and favourably impact the entire equation, while enables the supply side to accelerate auctions and, in short, make more from less.
+Traffic shaping tools significantly reduce waste and favorably impact the entire equation, while enabling the supply side to accelerate auctions and, in short, make more from less.

 Among the several advantages are: